salmonMSE utilizes an age-structured model in the projections. The

 Hatchery production is controlled by several sets of variables

-specified by the analyst.
+specified by the analyst, roughly following the AHA

 The first consideration is to specify the target number of annual